github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 **Warning**: This article tells you how to make commits with sensitive data unreachable from any branches or tags in your repository on {% ifversion ghae %}{% data variables.product.product_name %}{% else %}{% data variables.location.product_location %}{% endif %}.
 However, those commits may still be accessible in any clones or forks of your repository, directly via their SHA-1 hashes in cached views on {% data variables.product.product_name %}, and through any pull requests that reference them.
 You cannot remove sensitive data from other users' clones of your repository, but you can permanently remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %} by contacting {% data variables.contact.contact_support %}.

-If the commit that introduced the sensitive data exists in any forks of your repository, it will continue to be accessible, unless the fork owner removes the sensitive data from their fork or deletes the fork entirely.

 Once you have pushed a commit to {% data variables.product.product_name %}, you should consider any sensitive data in the commit compromised.
 If you have committed a password, you should change it.
 If you have committed a key, generate a new one.
 Removing the compromised data doesn't resolve its initial exposure, especially in existing clones or forks of your repository.

+If the commit that introduced the sensitive data exists in any forks of your repository, it will continue to be accessible unless the fork owner also removes the sensitive data from their fork or deletes the fork entirely.
+You will need to coordinate with the owners of any forks of your repository, asking them to take the appropriate actions.{% ifversion fpt or ghec %} Please note that {% data variables.product.company_short %} cannot provide contact information for these owners. {% endif %}

-Consider these limitations in your decision to rewrite your repository's history.
+Consider these limitations and challenges in your decision to rewrite your repository's history.

 {% endwarning %}